acedergren/solutionsedge/README.md

 # SolutionsEdge

 Welcome to SolutionsEdge, the technical nexus for professionals exploring the latest in edge computing and security solutions.
-Our blog leverages a robust stack comprising Go, Hugo, Decap CMS, and Akamai Cloud Computing services, hosted on Linode's Object Store to deliver in-depth content on technological innovations and industry best practices.
+Our blog leverages a robust stack on top of Akamai Cloud Computing services, hosted on Linode's Object Store to deliver in-depth content on technological innovations and industry best practices.

 ## Contact